COVID-19 alert: Read about changed restrictions for businesses in Greater Brisbane from 6pm, Monday 11 January.

 - Anyone can buy a water allocation – you do not need to be a landholder – however, movement of the water is restricted by trading rules specified in a water management protocol or the Water Regulation 2016.

 Water allocation trading may include the permanent transfer or lease of an allocation to another party, or it may relate to other transactions such as subdividing or changing the location of an allocation.
-Formal approval may be required for some dealings and a permanent trade always requires registration on the Department of Natural Resources, Mines and Energy (DNRME) Water Allocations Register (WAR).
+Formal approval may be required for some dealings and a permanent trade always requires registration on the Department of Regional Development, Manufacturing and Water Water Allocations Register (WAR).

 Currently surface water allocations can be permanently transferred in Queensland; and markets are also being opened to allow for the permanent transfer of underground water allocations.
 From time to time, regulations may also allow for the permanent transfer of interim water allocations in particular water supply schemes.